Azure Virtual Network is free of charge. Every subscription is allowed to create up to 50 virtual networks across all regions.

 Public IP addresses, and reserved IP addresses used on services inside a virtual network, are charged.

-Network appliances, such as VPN Gateway and Application Gateway, that are run inside a Virtual Network are also charged.
+Network appliances such as VPN Gateway and Application Gateway that are run inside a virtual network are also charged.

-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU), European Free Trade Association (EFTA) and United Kingdom (UK), and provides data residency in Germany with additional levels of control and data protection.
-You can also sign up for a free Azure Germany trial.
+Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
+You can also sign up for a free Azure trial.